What type of advertising is this?

 A properly placed and executed advertising strategy is a smart move for your business.
 Just be patient and consistent in order to achieve results.

-No. Advance schedules harken back to the days of traditional media outlets that operated on a log basis (broadcast television and radio still operate this way for their over-the-air products, for the most part).
+No. Advance schedules dates back to the days of traditional media outlets that operated on a log basis, broadcast television and radio still operate this way for their over-the-air products, for the most part.
 Digital ads are served on a 1:1 basis based on the targeting criteria of the campaign.
-As a result, not everyone sees the same ad at the same time and it would be impossible to know in advance exactly who is tuning in when.
-In a similar fashion, the run reports issued at the end of a campaign look quite a bit different than they used to (you may remember the pages and pages of paper stations sent out generated from their broadcast logs to show line after line of dates and times).
+As a result, not everyone sees the same ad at the same time and it would be impossible to know in advance exactly who is tuning in and when.